What is Coast to Coast?

 It’s fun!
 Plus, joining with others striving for similar goals keeps you accountable – and doubles your chances of success.
 So start or join a team with members close by, across the hall, or around the campus – the most important thing is to recruit others who are motivated to be active and healthy.

-If I have a disability can I still participate in 10K-A-Day?
+If I have a disability can I still participate in Coast to Coast?

-Yes; 10K-A-Day’s self-paced, flexible design fits people of all abilities.
+Yes; Coast to Coast’s self-paced, flexible design fits people of all abilities.
 If walking isn’t possible, be as active as you can in whatever ways you enjoy.
 If you’re unsure which activities are best, check with your healthcare provider.
 The National Center on Health, Physical Activity, and Disability offers specific ideas.

-If your activity isn’t listed, estimate your steps based on the closest in intensity (light, moderate, vigorous).
-An odometer can gauge distance in a wheelchair; 5 miles of pushing generally equals 10,000 steps (2000 steps/mile).
+The Step Conversions tool under the Tools/Resources tab is helpful for equivalents.
+If your activity isn’t listed, estimate your steps based on the closes in intensity (light, moderate, vigorous).
+An odometer can gauge distance in a wheelchair; 5 miles of pushing generally equals 10,000 steps (2000/steps/mile).

-Use the Contact Us box for further assistance.
-A 10K-A-Day representative will follow up within 24 hours.
+Use the Contact Us box on the Coast to Coast page for further assistance.
+A HES representative will follow up within 24 hours.